BlakeG2424/project-gt-1/README.md

 ## Projected Analysis
 ----------------------------------------------------------------------------------------------------------------------------

  What alcohol type is consumed most in Russia?
-Does preferred alcohol type/strength vary by region in Russia?

  How does alcohol consumption change with economic/unemployment changes?